ppy/osu-wiki/wiki/Gameplay/Score/ScoreV1/osu!mania/en.md

 ## Mod divider

+The mod divider used to be a divisor applied to `HitPunishment` that depended on a combination of selected mods.
+It is now always equal to 1 and has no effect on score.[^note-mod-divider-0] [^note-mod-divider-1]

+### Old usage

-Difficulty increase mods divide `HitPunishment` before it is subtracted from the bonus, making a 200 or below cost less bonus score than it would without mods.
-This still does not raise the maximum score, because a perfect play keeps the bonus at its maximum either way.
+Previously, difficulty increase mods divided `HitPunishment` before it was subtracted from the bonus, making a 200 or below cost less bonus score than it would without mods.
+This did not raise the maximum score, because a perfect play kept the bonus at its maximum either way.

 | Mod | `ModDivider` |
 | :-- | --: |